Ada Coleman

-Ada Coleman (1875–1966) was head bartender at the Savoy Hotel in London for 23 years, one of only two women to have held that position.
+Ada Coleman (1875–1966) was head bartender at the Savoy Hotel in London for 23 years, one of only three women to have held that position.
 While working at the Savoy, she invented the "hanky panky", a distinctive variation on the sweet martini cocktail.

 Early life

 Coleman was born in 1875, the daughter of a steward at Rupert D'Oyly Carte's golf club.
 When she was 24 her father died, and D'Oyly offered her a job at one of his hotels, first in the flower shop and then in the bar at Claridge's hotel.

 Around the time that Coleman began working as a bartender, according to a study published in 1905, slightly less than half the bartenders in London were women.
 "Barmaids", as they were called, were usually the daughters of tradesmen or mechanics or, occasionally, young women from the "better-born" classes who had been "thrown upon their own resources" and needed an income.
 Though the hours were long, many women saw the job as less monotonous and potentially more lucrative than other jobs that were available to them.
 Campaigns were underway at that time to eliminate barwork as an occupation for women, because of perceptions that the job was bad for them and for society, physically and morally.

 Coleman, at 24, was nearly at the age ceiling for entry level female bartenders, as many bars and pubs specified no one over 25 need apply.
 In an interview with the London Express, Coleman remembered that the first mixed drink she made was a Manhattan, and that she was coached by Fisher, the hotel's Wine Butler, on how to make it.